deficollective/defiscan/src/content/protocols/pendle.md

 ### Pendle AMM Module

 Trading of PT and YT Tokens can be halted if the pause function on the SY token is called by the _Pendle Team_.
 If the pause is not resumed, PT owners can not claim the underlying asset at maturity, leading to _loss of user funds_.

-can YT holders claim their yield when SY is paused?
+Likewise, the YT holders cannot claim the interest because of the paused SY token.

 The _Pendle Team_ (`Governance multisig`) can update the trading fee for simple swaps and limit orders instantly.
 The fees are ultimately re-directed to the vePENDLE voters.
 If fees are reduced, the expected performance for vePENDLE voters might not hold true.